Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Betting Trends

+- A total of 17 out of the Bears' 33 games this season have gone over the point total.

-- Bears games have hit the over 17 out of 33 times this season.
+- The Bluejays and their opponents have combined to go over the point total 13 out of 32 times this season.

 Baylor Futures Odds